 Source code of DroidMate and publicly shared parts of BOXMATE can be found on GitHub.

-You can obtain our "Visions of 2025 and Beyond" submission here.
+You can obtain our "Visions of 2025 and Beyond" white paper here.

 ICSE 2016 publication "Mining Sandboxes"